luismartinezs/vscode-practice/new-lines.md

 1. Order these words alphabetically and add new letters until about doubling number

-Alligator
-Franky
-Hunter
 Zebra
 Jiraffe
-Lion
-Monkey
+Nautilus
+Franky
+Bubba
+Quetzal
+Saint
+Kebra